oneloveipfs/ipfsVideoUploader/docs/Privacy.md

 * To detect, prevent and address technical issues

 ## Transfer of Data
-Your information, including Personal Data, may be transferred to — and maintained on — computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from your jurisdiction.
+Your information, including Personal Data, may be transferred to, and maintained on, computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from your jurisdiction.

 Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.